Jayson Salazar, a Colombian computer scientist currently living and working in

-As of late I'm pretty involved in experimenting with
+As of late I'm pretty involved in with

 scientific visualization and

-Besides all things software, applied math and the topics I've mentioned above, I'm also quite interested in ethics and philosophy, particulary eastern phylosophy.
+Besides all things software, applied math and the topics I've mentioned above, I'm also quite interested in poetry, psychology and philosophy, particulary eastern philosophy.

 One of my favourite quotes and one I think best captures the spirit of most human enterprises is the following from The Old Man and the Sea by Ernest Hemingway:

 His choice had been to stay in the deep dark water far out beyond all snares and traps and treacheries.
 My choice was to go there to find him beyond all people.
 Beyond all people in the world.
 Now we are joined together and have been since noon.
 And no one to help either one of us.
 Perhaps I should not have been a fisherman, he thought.
 But that was the thing that I was born for.
 I must surely remember to eat the tuna after it gets light.